wp-plugins/recent-facebook-posts/readme.txt

 2. The green circled fields are the fields where you'll need to provide your Facebook app id and app secret (as shown in screenshot 1).

 == Changelog ==
+= 1.5.1 =
+* Improved: a lot of refactoring, code clean-up, etc.
+* Improved: "open link in new window" option now applies to ALL generated links

 = 1.5 =
 * Improved: huge performance improvement for retrieving posts from Facebook